openmindculture/sw-IngoSCostTransparency/README.md

 Values are custom fields stored in and read from the built-in customFields JSON array using the productRepository.

-The basic plugin version uses the following five values:
+The basic plugin version uses the following five percentage values per product:

 - value: integer `product.customFields.ingos_cost_transparency_percentage_01`
 - value: integer `product.customFields.ingos_cost_transparency_percentage_02`